Mervue United A.F.C.: Ground

 Mervue United originally operated out of the Redemptorist Grounds before moving to Monivea Road were they shared facilities with Mervue Athletic Club.
 After joining the Connacht Senior League, the club secured a lease on a clubhouse and a pitch in Fahy's Field.
 This has remained the club's principal home ground ever since.

 After promotion to the League of Ireland First Division, Mervue United temporarily played at Terryland Park during the 2009 and 2010 seasons as Fahy's Field did not meet League of Ireland standards.
 However, the move away from their Mervue fan base affected attendances to the degree that they were the lowest in league records.
-By early 2011, additions such as fencing and turnstiles had been made to Fahy's Field which brought the ground up to code and allowed Mervue United to return home to play their League of Ireland games.
+By early 2011, additions such as fencing and turnstiles had been made to Fahy's Field which brought the ground up to code and allowed Mervue United to return home to play games in the 2011 League of Ireland First Division season.